super sketchy truck with text don't take risks with who you hire

 3. Look them up on ESA’s Find a Contractor tool

-4. If you’re working with a general contractor, ask them to make sure that the electrician they’re hiring is an LEC, and that they get an ESA permit.
+4. If you’re working with a general contractor, ensure that their electrician is an LEC, and that they get an ESA permit.

-If you notice any of the following, chances are the electrician you or your General Contractor hired may not actually be licensed.
+If you notice any of the following, chances are the electrician may not actually be licensed.

 • There’s no ECRA/ESA licence number on their work vehicle or estimate.